 What we recommend when creating strong passwords

-If you make your password 12 characters in length and use a mixture of numbers, upper and lower case letters and a couple of special characters like ^ or () etc you will have created a password that is very difficult to crack.
+If you make your password 20 characters or more in length and use a mixture of numbers, upper and lower case letters and a couple of special characters like ^ or () etc., you will have created a password that is very difficult to crack.

 More powerful computers are being used to compromise your passwords